Matthias247/rfcs/text/0000-run-to-completion-async-fn.md

 functions which can safely be synchronously cancelled and ones which need to run to completion.

+### Additional verbosity

+The syntax `#[completion] async fn` is rather verbose.
+Since the requirement for completion functions will bubble up the call chain, it is expected that a lot of functions would need to carry the attribute.
+A more concise way to disambuigate the function types would be preferable, but might not be achievable within the rules of Rust 2018.

+However it is possible that IDE tools like rust-analyzer or Intellij-Rust could offer help - e.g. by auto-completing the attribute or rendering it in a more concise notation - in a similar fashion as IntelliJ renders some anonymous class instantiations in lambda syntax.

 ### The new trait is `unsafe` by default

 The new proposed trait requires the implementation of an `unsafe` method.
 The